Safe Space Student Leadership Initiative (SSLI)

 - Minimum adjusted GPA of 2.5

-- Adequate availabilty for presentations, workshops, and bi-weekly cohort meetings
+- Adequate availability for presentations, workshops, and bi-weekly cohort meetings

 - SSLI works, to the extent possible, with student schedules

-- Students are asked to facilitate workshops based on their availabilty at that time
+- Students are asked to facilitate workshops based on their availability at that time

 - SSLI members are expected to facilitate at least one presentation per semester